- Charming Grade II listed Cottage

 - Detached Studio Outbuilding

-- Lapsed Planning Permission to Extend.
+- Lapsed Planning Permission to Extend

 A charming and beautifully presented Grade II listed cottage, with lovely gardens, parking and a detached studio outbuilding, plus 2/3 bedrooms, sitting room, dining room, partly vaulted kitchen and stone tiled bathroom.
-VENDORS SUITED.
-EPC Rating N/A.

 Chapel Cottage is a charming Grade II listed cottage, offering beautifully presented accommodation with plentiful period charm and character, including open fireplace, exposed beams and stonework, plus off road parking, a detached studio within the private rear gardens and lapsed planning consent to extend.